Multivariate density estimation from privatised data: universal consistency and minimax rates: Proofs

-The first term on the right hand side tends to $0$ almost surely (using the strong universal consistency of the standard histogram from Theorem~\ref{hcons}), and it remains to consider the second term.
+The first term on the right-hand side tends to $0$ almost surely (using the strong universal consistency of the standard histogram from Theorem~\ref{hcons}), and it remains to consider the second term.
 Put

 For any $\epsilon > 0$, consider the probability $\PROB(\Delta_n > \epsilon)$.
 Conditioning on $\mathcal D_n$ yields